Success in a DUI case is always best measured by what does NOT happen to you.

 As Michigan DUI lawyers, our firm lives by that standard

 In the real world, everyone's biggest fear when facing a Michigan OWI charge is being sent to jail.
+Staying out of jail will be the subject of this section.

 There are countless factors that can influence what ultimately happens in any given case, but this section will provide an overview of the realistic outcome in most DUI cases brought in the Greater- Detroit area (meaning Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair and Washtenaw Counties): 1st Offense = Almost Always - NO Jail